jessica-patel/CTA200/README.md

-Description: This repository contains my work for CTA200 Assignment 1.
+Description: This repository contains my work for CTA200 assignments.